Tuxonomics/tx-prng/README.md

 ## [The Pseudo Random Number Generator (PRNG) Interface](#prng)
 Every PRNG implemented will offer four basic functions:
 * Advancing to the next state: `PRNG_Next`.
-* Advancing to the next state and converting it to a 64bit float number on the interval [0,1]: `PRNG_NextFloat`.
 * Jumping ahead which is equivalent to calling `PRNG_Next` a certain number of
 times: `PRNG_Jump`.
 * Setting the seed: `PRNG_Seed`.